Contesting Traffic Tickets

 Tickets Based on Radar Guns

-Radar guns often need calibration every 30-60 days.
-However, police departments often fail to have their radar equipment maintained.
+Radar guns require regular calibration, typically every 30 to 60 days.
+It is important to verify whether the radar equipment used in your case was properly maintained and calibrated according to the department’s standards.
 One option for your case is to question the reliability of the radar readings.
 In some states, the officer must check the calibration after issuing the speeding ticket with radar evidence.

 If you have a bench warrant, the next time you get stopped by police, you could be arrested.
 While this is unlikely for a single traffic ticket, it is possible.
 If you don’t think you will be able to make the court date, contact the court as soon as possible to reschedule.
-If you already missed court, you may want to contact a lawyer for help.
+You may want to contact a lawyer for help if you already missed court.

 Many drivers fail to convince traffic court judges to drop violations.
 It is not a defense if you claim ignorance of the law.
-Even if no one is hurt, the no-harm-no-foul rule doesn’t apply in court.
 Don’t expect the court to forgive you if you give the traffic court judge a sad story.

-Hiring a lawyer can go a long way to clearing the traffic citation and avoiding traffic fines and penalties.
+Hiring a traffic ticket attorney can go a long way to clearing traffic citations and avoiding traffic fines and penalties.
 Contact a traffic offense lawyer for legal advice about your traffic case.

 Was this helpful?